 By establishing a secure ethico-legal framework for data-sharing in Germany, GHGA aims to provide consent tools and educate patients as well as the public on the importance of data sharing.

 Last but not least – genome research is interesting, fun and all around.
 We at GHGA aim to make this visible for everyone.
 Exploring different approaches, local events such as science slams and science pop up stores will be held at the GHGA hubs – or online for now.
-The GHGA podcast “Der Code des Lebens” will be launched in spring 2022!
+The GHGA Podcast “Der Code des Lebens” was be launched in spring 2022!

 Achievements & Products